Contact Us

 Now let’s expose some parameters to get Pixera to work with them.

-First we expose the “Video Loader” Video so we can pipe in some sources (livecam, video) inside Pixera either as a composite source or as an custom effect to use it on layers.
+First, we expose the “Video Loader” Video so we can pipe in some sources (live cam, video) inside Pixera either as a Composite Source or as a Custom Effect.

 Tip